venu-shastri/clean-code-craft/clean-c++.md

 #### Let Them Be Small
 - Functions should be pretty small.
 Ideally 4–5 lines, maximum 12–15 lines, but not more.
+- “But the Call Time Overhead!”
+	- compiler an

 #### Function Naming
 - The name of a function should start with a verb.
 Predicates, that is, statements about an object that can be true or false, should start with “is” or “has
 - The name of a function should express its intention/purpose, and not explain how it works.